Threadstone-Wiki/Threadstone-Wiki/pages/falling-block/falling-block-swaps.md

 The first spatial constraint cannot be circumvented without severely reducing the falling block swap success chances.

-The following picture shows what kind of positions are usable and un-usable.
+The following picture shows what kind of positions in a chunk are usable and un-usable.
+The 16x16 square is supposed to be a chunk.

 ![Portal Positions](../../images/StrongholdPositionsWithWaterTrick.png)